Adolescent Spinal Curvatures

 Clinical Pilates Program at Essendon Chiropractic Centre

-Patients commencing a Clinical Pilates program require close supervision.
-This ensures the patient masters the techniques of Pilates while a specific program for their rehabilitation is devised.
-As the patient progresses through the sessions, movements which once seemed clumsy and awkward are performed with co-ordination and ease.
+Patients commencing a Clinical Pilates program require close supervision to ensure the patient completes the different Pilates exercises correctly.
+A specific program designed to correct the patients clinical issues.
+As the patient progresses through the various sessions, movements which once seemed clumsy and awkward are performed over time with co-ordination and ease.

 Clinical Pilates improves core stability (strengthening the stomach and back muscles).
-This increased core stability improves your overall body strength as well as aiding in the recovery of spinal injuries and reducing this risk of injury.
+This increased core stability improves your overall body strength which is critical in the recovery of musculo skeletal injuries but also in reducing the risk of re-injury.
 At our clinic we have a Pilates studio where you will exercise under the supervision of rehabilitation trained Chiropractors.
-The Pilates exercises focus on your core stability with creative and varied exercises on the floor, fit ball and specialized Pilates equipment.
+The Pilates exercises focus on your core stability with creative and varied exercises using floor exercises, fit ball and specialized Pilates equipment.

 Our highly trained Chiropractors will assess you and design an individual program to suit your needs.
 So at all times you can feel comfortable in the knowledge that the exercises are safe and appropriate for you.
-The big difference between our Pilates program and those Pilates classes at gymnasiums is at gyms there are large classes where everyone performs the same exercises, whether they are appropriate for your level of fitness or not.
+The big difference between our Pilates program and those Pilates classes at gyms is lowest common denominator approach which limits an individuals improvement and progress.
+This one size fits all approach does not focus on the individuals clinical issues, level of fitness, strength or flexibility.

-At our clinic the program is tailored for each individual at their level of fitness ? so you will always receive an appropriate level of exercise for YOU, which you can perform in the comfort of your own home.
-We also work with local Pilates studios where you can join in with groups to aid in your motivation to complete your program.
+At our clinic the program is tailored for each individual at their specific level.
+You will always receive an appropriate level of exercise for YOU as an individual.
+We also work with local Pilates studios where you can join in with groups if you require motivation to complete your program.
 You are reassessed regularly to determine how your how strength has improved and provided with more challenging Pilates procedures, to insure your rehabilitation continually improves.

 What is the Temporomandibular Joint?